Esamanoaz/natural-selection-experiments/README.md

 # natural-selection-experiments
- Progrmaming experiments simulation natural selection in different scenarios.
+ Programming experiments that simulate natural selection in different scenarios.
 One objective is to try and find a good strategy for the card game "Auction."